 We’re going to give you the rundown of cross-training, running, walking and lifting shoes that are ideal if you have narrower feet.
-Keep on reading our buying guide packed with information to help you decide which shoes are right for you.
+Keep on reading our buying guide packed with information to help you decide which CrossFit shoes for narrow feet are right for you.

 Here’s a sneak peak at some of our top picks for shoes for a narrow foot:

 - Adidas Adipower (Weightlifting)

 - Nike Free Cross Compete (cross-training or CrossFit)

 - Ryka Women’s Influence (CrossFit or training)

 As you can see from the list above, some of the top shoe brands for narrow feet are Nike and Asics.
 Keep on reading for more details about each of our top choices.

 #1 Asics Gel Kayano 25

 If you’re a runner with narrow feet who’s looking for one of the best running shoes, then you’ll want to consider the Asics Gel Kayano.
 It’s specially designed to fit narrow feet with lower arches on people who overpronate.

 - It comes with a great cushion and provides ample support and thus absorbs shock